logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/data_types.md

 ## Append features to existing feature groups

 Hopsworks supports appending additional features to an existing feature group.
-Adding a additional features to an existing feature group is not considered a breaking change.
+Adding additional features to an existing feature group is not considered a breaking change.

 === "Python"
     ```python